quchen/articles/monad_fail.md

 ----------

-- Although for many `MonadPlus` `fail _ = mzero`, a separate `MonadFail` class should be created.
+- Although for many `MonadPlus` `fail _ = mzero`, a separate `MonadFail` class should be created instead of just using that.
 A parser might fail with an error message involving positional information, and for STM failure uses the default `fail = error` although it is `MonadPlus`.

-- The case of one data constructor should emit a warning if the data type is defined via `data` (as opposed to `newtype`): adding another data constructor can make patterns in unrelated modules refutable.
-Built-ins like tuples should be excluded from this rule, as they will never be changed.
+- The case of one data constructor should emit a warning if the data type is defined via `data` (as opposed to `newtype`): adding another data constructor can make patterns in unrelated modules change meaning, resulting in broken code.
+However, this isn't different from usual library update breakages when definitions change, so it's not a special concern here either.

 - Some monads use the pattern matching to force evaluation of the binding, for example lazy/strict `StateT`.
 I'm not sure what exactly the consequences of the above are here; I suspect a strictness annotation or `(>>=)` instead of `do` notation might be sufficient.

-- Getting the change to work should be boring but painless: all Monad instance declarations involving `fail` will break because the function is removed, and many monadic computations have to be annotated using `~` because they were written under the assumption that `fail` is never called.
-In both these cases compilation errors/warnings carry sufficient information to fix the source code easily.

 - Backwards compatibility with many old modules will be broken; I don't see a way around this.